auth0/SimpleKeychain/README.md

 let simpleKeychain = SimpleKeychain(attributes: [kSecUseDataProtectionKeychain as String: true])
 ```

-### Share items with other apps and extensions using an Access Group
+### Share items with other apps and extensions using an access group

-When creating the SimpleKeychain instance, specify the Access Group that the app may share entries with.
+When creating the SimpleKeychain instance, specify the access group that the app may share entries with.

 ```swift
 let simpleKeychain = SimpleKeychain(accessGroup: "ABCDEFGH.com.example.myaccessgroup")
 ```

-> 💡 For more information on Access Group sharing, see [Sharing Access to Keychain Items Among a Collection of Apps](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps).
+> 💡 For more information on access group sharing, see [Sharing Access to Keychain Items Among a Collection of Apps](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps).

 ### Share items with other devices through iCloud synchronization